 HI-SEAS is an 8 month simulated mission to Mars funded by NASA to study psychology.
 I lived in isolation with 5 crewmates on the barren slopes of Mona Loa and our only contact with the outside world is through a 40 minute delay as would found between Mars and Earth.
 We lived in a 130 square meter habitat doing the things Martian astronauts would do.
 To go outside, we wore moc space suits and had to request permission the day before.
 I was responsible for managing the crew and our resources including scheduling, resource utilization, and communicating with Mission Support personnel.
 I also certified our lab with the Hawaii Department of Agriculture for the use of recombinant microorganisms.
 My personal research project on the mission is the application of synthetic biology in response to mission needs.

 Antarctic lakes provide excellent study sites for investigating microbial ecology.
 Specifically, the lakes are diverse in physical and chemical characteristics yet located in the same region.
 Additionally, the systems have simple community structures which enables analysis to derive a more complete picture.
 I developed a metagenomics analysis pipeline to process incoming samples from a recent winter-over expedition.
-The pipeline was designed submit various workflows to the local HPC in an automated fashion reducing errors, user input, and increasing the longevity of data products.
+The pipeline was designed to submit various workflows to the local HPC in an automated fashion reducing errors, user input, and increasing the longevity of data products.
 The entire project consists of over 3000 lines of custom script.
 Some portions were included in the publication below.

 Currently the mechanism of secretion for the Salmonella type three secretion system (T3SS) is not understood thus selecting proteins to secrete via the T3SS is mostly just a guess.
 However, the labor required to verify a protein’s compatibility with the T3SS is labor intensive making incorrect guesses costly.
 In response, my goal was to construct an empirical, statistically derived model to predict whether or not a protein can be secreted by the engineered T3SS which was developed in part by the Tullman-Ercek lab.
 As an additional constraint, only variables that are computationally derived were used as input so that a prediction could be made with the amino acid sequence as the sole input.
 Initial models based on secretion attempts made through the Tullman-Ercek Lab’s history of research on T3SS have yielded encouraging results.
 Motivated by this success, the training set was expanded to 80 proteins to add stability and better coverage of the protein parameter space.
 I wrote over 1000 lines of Matlab code for this project.
 Approaches applied include Partial Least Squares coupled Discriminant Analysis (PLS-DA) and Support Vector Machines (SVM).
 Modeling was unsuccessful because the training set is still too small for machine learning approaches.
 Current efforts are focusing on dissemination of T3SS production system so that other users can expand the training set through their endeavors to apply it to various use cases.